why is iran attacking israel: causes, strategy, and timeline

 1) Retaliation and Deterrence

 Iran's attacks are presented as a direct response to Israeli attacks on military and nuclear-linked targets and leadership structures.
-In strategic terms, this is meant to show that attacks on Iran will trigger costly responses, preserving deterrence credibility in front of Israel, Gulf actors, and Iran's own domestic audience (Wikipedia, RUSI).
+In strategic terms, this is meant to show that attacks on Iran will trigger costly responses, preserving deterrence credibility in front of Israel, Gulf actors, and Iran's own domestic audience (RUSI).

 2) Nuclear and Missile Pressure